photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Enabling [public mode](config-options.md) will disable authentication.

 !!! note ""
-    For security reasons, it is **not possible to change an existing admin password via `PHOTOPRISM_ADMIN_PASSWORD`** after your instance has been started for the first time.
-The terminal command `docker-compose exec photoprism photoprism reset` can reset your database for a clean start if needed.
-Ensure you're in the folder in which the `docker-compose.yml` file has been saved and the container is running before using it or other CLI commands.
-Alternatively, you can drop and recreate the database or manually delete database files from its storage folder before restarting your instance.
+    For security reasons, it is **not possible to change the password** via `PHOTOPRISM_ADMIN_PASSWORD` after the app has been started for the first time.
+You may run `docker-compose exec photoprism photoprism reset` in a terminal to reset your database for a clean start.
+Alternatively, you can drop and recreate the database or manually delete all files from the database storage folder before restarting your instance.

 The server port and other basic settings may be changed in `docker-compose.yml` at any time.
 Remember to restart the container whenever it has been changed: